 What does it cost me to participate?

-Most studies cover the cost of examination and procedures for the study.
+White it is different for every study, most studies cover the cost of examination and procedures for the study.
 This can include physical exams, doctor visits, study medications, laboratory tests, EKGs and more.

 What happens if I no longer want to participate in a study?